-Join artist Brian Tolle in conversation with designer Brian Clyne.
+Join artist Brian Tolle in conversation with designer Brian Clyne for an intimate talk about the artist's past, present and future projects.
 Brian Tolle's sculptures and installations emphasize a formal and iconographic dialog with history and context.
 Architecture, site and technology are recurring themes.
 Using a variety of media, his work draws from the scale and experience of its surroundings, provoking a re-reading by cross-wiring reality and fiction.

 The conversation will be in conjunction with Bent, a solo exhibition of sculptures by Brian Tolle marking his inaugural exhibition with C24 Gallery.
 The exhibition brings together Tolle’s iconic public work, Eureka, on view for the first time in the United States and in a gallery setting, paired with his Levittown sculptures.